How to Build Confidence When You Feel Behind in Life

 Why do I feel behind compared to everyone else?

-Because you are comparing your internal timeline to someone else’s external highlight reel.
+Because you are comparing your internal reality to someone else’s public highlights.
 Everyone’s pace looks different up close.

 How do I rebuild confidence if I feel stuck?